Qazeer/artefacts.help/pages/linux/wget_hsts_history.md

 `wget`'s `HSTS` history is implemented as a plaintext file, with one entry per line.

-For each entry, the following notable information are available:
+For each entry, the following notable information is available:

   - Domain name of the website accessed.